hudir/freeCodeCamp/9- Learn Git by Building an SQL Reference Object/README.md

 1. Use the "git stash pop" command in your repo

 2. Type git stash pop in the terminal and press enter

+# travle back

+I'm going to show you a few ways to remove or undo a commit.
+The first is to simply "travel back in time".
+You can use the git reset command to travel to any point in your commit history.
+Your current HEAD is a reference to the last commit you just made.
+Use git reset HEAD~1 to go back one before HEAD.

+This is a "soft" reset and will put the changes from the commit you undid in your working tree.
+You can see that it says there's unstaged changes after the reset to your file.
+View your log with the oneline flag.

+And the changes from the reset are back in the working tree.
+So when you reset to one commit before HEAD, it removed the most recent commit, and put all the changes in the working tree.
+If you used the --hard flag with the reset, the changes would have not been added to the working tree.
+Add the changes back to staging so you can commit them again.

+And the changes from the reset are back in the working tree.
+So when you reset to one commit before HEAD, it removed the most recent commit, and put all the changes in the working tree.
+If you used the --hard flag with the reset, the changes would have not been added to the working tree.
+Add the changes back to staging so you can commit them again.

+Reverting is a good way to undo a commit because you don't lose the commit from the history.
+You can revert the most recent commit (HEAD) with git revert HEAD.
+Do that now.

+Git put you into Nano and is asking you enter a commit message for the revert, but they added a default one for you.
+Don't change anything in Nano, just exit the file to use the default message.
+You can exit the file by pressing ctrl+x.

+Using revert to undo that commit added another commit that is the exact opposite of it.
+Enter git show into the terminal to see the last commit added (now HEAD) and its details.

+Type git show HEAD~1 to take a look at the details of the original commit that you reverted..

+If you look at the bottom of those two messages, it shows the diff.
+The diff of the revert commit is the exact opposite of the one before it.
+Effectively, undoing the changes.
+You've used rebase to update this branch, but you can enter an "interactive" mode to manipulate commits.
+Type git rebase --interactive HEAD~2 into the terminal to enter this mode.
+The HEAD~2 means you will have a chance to change the last two commits.

+Both, the commit to add the unique command and the one to revert it, were dropped.
+Enter another --interactive rebase that goes back to the --root instead of HEAD~2.
+I am going to show you how to change a commit message. --root means that the rebase will go back to your very first commit.

+You can see that the latest commit is at the bottom here.
+Be careful not to change the wrong commits.
+One of the options is r, reword = use commit, but edit the commit message.
+Replace pick with an r next to the commit with the message feat: add column reference to reword the message, it's the very first commit you added to this branch.
+When you are done, save the file and exit Nano.
+Git will put you in another Nano instance to reword the commit message.
+Don't change anything in it yet.

+Git is waiting for you to edit the commit message.
+Add an s at the end of the commit message so it is feat: add column references.
+When you are done, save the file and exit Nano.

+The message was reworded, but there's a problem.
+Look at the commit hash for your Initial commit from the last two times you viewed the log, it's that string left of the log.
+They aren't the same anymore since you rebased back to the root.
+Same goes for the rest of the commits.
+When you rebase interactively it changes all those hashes, so git sees them as different commits.
+If you were to try and merge this into main, it wouldn't work because they don't share the same history anymore.
+For this reason, you don't want to do an interactive rebase where you go back passed commits unique to the branch you are on.
+Fortunately, you can fix this.
+Enter git rebase main to realign the history of the two branches.

+Now the hashes are the same as they were before you rebased back to --root, which is what they are on main.
+Enter another interactive rebase.
+Go back to the first commit you added to this branch, it's HEAD~5.

+Squashing commits means that you will take a bunch of commits and turn them into one.
+This is helpful to keep your commit history clean and something you want try to do.
+Replace pick with an s next to all your commits except the one with the message feat: add column references.
+When you are done, save and exit the file.
+You will find yourself in another instance of Nano.
+Don't change anything in it yet.

+Now all the "column" commits you made to this branch have been squashed into just the one commit at the top.
+View the log again, but use -1 instead of --oneline this time to view only the last commit.

+You can see that your one commit has all the messages that were in Nano, which are all of the commits you made to this branch squashed into one commit.
+I think you are finally done with this branch.
+Go to your main branch so it can get merged.